The Library

 Each plant is clearly identified through detailed text and photos.
 There are recipes for every plant, and the book is more of a recipe book than a guide to how to forage the ingredients.
 The author includes some tasting notes and historical uses of the plants by our ancestors.
 It is aimed at drinking rather than eating too.

-It is a well written book with a lot of content and would be a good companion to a field guide like the Forager's Calendar or Food For Free.
+It is a well written book with a lot of content and would be a great companion to a field guide like the Forager's Calendar or Food For Free.

 The Forager Handbook - Miles Irving

 Incredibly well researched, packed with information and anecdotes.
 This is a general foraging book so this isn't for someone only looking to forage for drinks.
-It is a nice book to inspire and educate the forager, aimed more at someone who is already experienced in foraging than a beginner, with a focus on plants found in the UK and northern Europe.
+It is a nice book to inspire and educate the forager, aimed more at an experienced forager than a beginner, with a focus on plants found in the UK and northern Europe.

 The first part of the book goes into foraging practice and techniques, including sustainability and foraging practices.
 Afterwards it goes into details of around 100 types of plant with black and white photos, recipes from some well known chefs, and tasting notes.

-An essential guide to every species of tree found in the British Isles outside of arboretums
+An essential guide to every species of tree found in the British Isles outside of an arboretum.

 The book includes photos and illustrations of every tree.
 It is especially interesting if you want to learn more about nature and have something of a sciency bent, but it would really suit any interested reader.